Alternatives to expensive store-bought shower sprays

 Lately, I have seen a lot of commercials for this stuff that the last person out sprays the shower with to keep it clean all the time, instead of scrubbing the whole shower once a week.
 Has anyone tried this and does it really work?
-Even better, has anyone found a good homemade brew that does the same thing?
+Even better, has anyone found a good homemade recipe that does the same thing?
 I really could use some good homemade Tilex® recipes to keep my shower cleaner with less scrubbing.

 A.V. in MA